Obtaining a Single-Photon Weak Value from Experiments using a Strong (Many-Photon) Coherent State: Discussion

 \section{Discussion}

 We have shown that weak-valued properties of a single photon can be determined experimentally using a coherent state input in place of a single-photon input, and a simple click/no-click detector.
 Importantly, it is not necessary for the coherent state to be weak (\ie, have a mean photon number much less than one).
-This is of particular use in the case that the post-selection event in the single-photon case is rare, which is often the case for `interesting' weak value experiments, where an anomalous value (in this case, outside the range $[0,1]$) is sought \cite{Hulet,Pryde,LundeenHardy,BenDixon,Matin,Vaidman2017-2,Rebufello}.
+This is of particular use in the case that the post-selection event in the single-photon case is rare, which is often the case for `interesting' weak value experiments, where an anomalous value (in this case, outside the range $[0,1]$) is sought\cite{Hulet,Pryde,LundeenHardy,BenDixon,Matin,Vaidman2017-2,Rebufello}.
 Thus, when using a coherent state, the click probability $p_\click$ could be made much larger than the single-photon click probability $T$, giving a much higher data rate than even heralded single photons.
 In addition, coherent states can, of course, be produced on demand much more easily than single-photon states.

 Another advantage of the coherent state option is that high-efficiency detectors are not needed.
 As discussed, detector inefficiency can always be modelled by a beam-splitter before the detection.
 From this it can be shown that a low-efficiency detector does not change the weak value in the single-photon case, but, because it reduces the click-probability $T$, it entails more runs being needed to obtain a large enough ensemble to give a weak value with the desired accuracy.
-In the coherent-state case, by contrast, the intensity $|\alpha|^2$ can simply be tuned to compensate for a low detection efficiency.
+In the coherent-state case, by contrast, the intensity $|\alpha|^2$ can simply be tuned to compensate for a low detection efficiency. \red Similar comments hold for optical losses in any part of the evolution, as long as the loss is the same along any path leading from the initial state to the detector. \blk